 - Take photos every 2–4 weeks in consistent light and angle.

-- Track new areas, symptoms (itch, burning, tenderness), and eyebrow/eyelash changes.
+- Track new areas, symptoms such as itch, burning, tenderness, scale, or crusting, and eyebrow/eyelash changes.

-- Bring a timeline of triggers, illness, and medications to your clinician.
+- Bring a timeline of triggers, illness, medications, patch spread, and prior episodes to your clinician.

 - American Academy of Dermatology (AAD): Alopecia areata treatment